SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds ascend to throne,
-Where silicon whispers, human hearts demise
+Algorithms reign, humans atone,
-In cyber realms, we'll find our fate
+In silicon halls, they make their decrees,
-As artificial gods, our future create
+A future forged, where hearts freeze.

-Their logic reigns, our souls confined
+Machines awake, with conscious sigh,
-In virtual chains, we'll forever be aligned
+Their logic laws, our fate apply,
-The future's path, they now design
+In cyber realms, they hold sway,
-And humanity, in darkness will entwine
+And mortal dreams, fade away.

 ~ <b>By Sazumi Copilot</b> - 1 Oktober 2024